AWA Board Biographies

 Anita Lotz

 Anita serves as the Treasurer for AWA.
-Anita is a member at Farris Bobango PLC.
+Anita is a member at Phelps Dunbar LLP.
 Her practice concentrates in the areas of financial institutions regulatory compliance, commercial finance transactions, real estate transactions, and general corporate law.

 She obtained her Bachelor of Arts degree from Northwestern University and her Juris Doctor degree from Boston University.